Joey-z-rp/web-tech-notes/html/basics.md

 ### Attributes
 - class: not unique
 - id: unique and used by hash tag to find the element to scroll to(hash tag can also target `name` attribute)

+### Notes:
+- Generally, inline elements may contain only data and other inline elements.
+You can't put block elements inside inline elements.